 How to Become a Nurse in Utah

-Graduates of nursing schools in Utah undergo a licensing process similar to that required in most other states.
-Aspects unique to Utah’s process include licensing costs and governing bodies.
-To attain licensure, graduates of nursing schools in Utah must pass the NCLEX and pay the licensure fee to the Utah Board of Nursing.
-Since Utah is a member of the Nurse Licensure Compact (NLC), nurses who are licensed in Utah may practice in any NLC state.
+Utah's nursing school graduates undergo a licensing process similar to that required by most other states.
+Utah’s process entails unique licensing costs and governing bodies.
+To attain licensure in Utah, nursing graduates must pass the NCLEX and pay a licensing fee to the Utah Board of Nursing.
+Since Utah holds membership with the Nurse Licensure Compact (NLC), nurses licensed in Utah may practice in any NLC state.

-Choose the Path That's Right for You
+1. Choosing the Right Path for You

-Earn Your Nursing Degree
+2. Earn Your Nursing Degree

-Pass the Licensing Exam and Earn Your License
+3. Pass the Licensing Exam and Earn Your License

 Nursing Licensure in Utah

 After passing the NCLEX-RN, prospective nurses must register with the state’s nursing board.
 In Utah, the Division of Occupational and Professional Licensing manages all nursing licensure.
 Since Utah is part of the NLC, nurses licensed in Utah may practice in other NLC states.
-Candidates licensed in a non-NLC state may apply for a nursing license verification to practice in Utah.
+Candidates licensed in non-NLC states may apply for a nursing license verification to practice in Utah.